marevikanell/MatchMyRoomie/README.md

 # Limitation

-The algorithm is currently limited to displaying the perfect Roomate in the Area of the City of Madrid
+The algorithm is currently limited to displaying the perfect Roommate in the Area of the City of Madrid out of the pull of users on the platform.

 # Installation